onfido/faiss_prebuilt/README.md

 ### Usage

-You can install this with `pip install faiss-prebuilt`.
+You can install this with `pip install faiss`.

 You also need to have `libomp` and `libopenblas` available.
 On ubuntu you can install these with `apt install libopenblas-base libomp-dev`